caio-sobreiro/gdcmconv-go/README.md

 - **Performance**: Native code for fast transcoding
 - **Simplicity**: Go API abstracts away C++ and command-line details
 - **Flexibility**: Supports a wide range of DICOM compression and transformation workflows

-## Roadmap
-- [ ] Achieve full test coverage for all transcoding and utility functions
-- [ ] Add CI to ensure cross-platform builds and test runs
-- [ ] Publish performance benchmarks
-- [ ] Provide more usage examples and documentation

 ## License